Death Hawks: History

 Death Hawks was put together in the spring of 2010 to arrange and record songs by singer Teemu Markkula, but it soon metamorphosed into a solid band.
 Death Hawks played its first show with a complete lineup in April 2011.

 Death Hawks’ intense live shows, with their psychedelic meanderings, soon created an organic hype around the band.
 Death Hawks recorded their debut album “Death & Decay” in the summer of 2011 and it was released in February 2012 through Tampere-based GAEA records.

 Death & Decay received generally good reviews and the music media noticed the new and young psychedelic rock band singing about dark subjects (usually addressed by heavier bands) combining e.g. blues and krautrock to a folkier songwriting with their psychedelic way.
 Media started to talk about the band as a future Finnish music export name.
 Death & Decay reached number 10 on Finnish album charts.

 After the record release the band continued to do shows with a more frequent pace touring all over Finland and from January 2013 on touring across Europe too.
 In January the band did a week long Swedish tour and some shows in The Netherlands.
-In April 2013 Death Hawks did a small Finnish tour with Graveyard (band) from Sweden and in May participated in Fullsteam Ahead Tour (organised together by Makia Clothing and Lapin Kulta) which featured selected Finnish bands touring with a steamboat in the Finnish archipelago.
+In April 2013 Death Hawks did a small Finnish tour with Graveyard from Sweden and in May participated in Fullsteam Ahead Tour (organised together by Makia Clothing and Lapin Kulta) which featured selected Finnish bands touring with a steamboat in the Finnish archipelago.
 A document film was released from the tour.

 In the winter and spring of 2013 Death Hawks also started the recording of their sophomore album.

 The self-titled second album came out September 2013 from GAEA Records.
 The album “Death Hawks” reached number 15 on Finnish album charts.

 After some shows in Finland Death Hawks joined the German hard rock band Kadavar for their tour in Germany and Austria in October 2013.
 January 2014 Death Hawks did a short Scandinavian tour followed by two gigs in Oslo, Norway where the album “Death Hawks” was among the top 10 finalists nominated for Nordic Music Prize 2013 (an annual award for the Best Nordic Album Of The Year).